unstablebuild/tcell/README.md

 <img src="logos/tcell.png" style="float: right"/>

+# About this fork
+This fork started because we did not agree on the latest changes in the gdamore/tcell repository.
+A lot of complexity has been added to support esoteric use-cases such as WebAssembly.

+All the widget/view packages have been removed, the screen interface has been simplified and refactored to better support event loops, resulting in improved performance.

 # Tcell

 _Tcell_ is a _Go_ package that provides a cell based view for text terminals, like _XTerm_.